opencog/atomspace/examples/atomspace/README.md

 * `values.scm`  -- Using Values and attaching them to Atoms.
 * `filter.scm`  -- Filtering sets of atoms.
 * `map.scm`     -- Applying a map function to a set or list.
 * `recursive-loop.scm`  -- An example of a tail-recursive loop.
 * `random-choice.scm`   -- Numerical programming, including loops.
 * `logger-example.scm`  -- Using the built-in logger.
-* `except.scm`  -- An example of exceptions being thrown and passed.
+* `except.scm`          -- Throwing and catching exceptions.
-* `persist-example.scm` -- An example of saving atomspace data in an SQL database.
+* `persist-example.scm` -- Saving atomspace data in an SQL database.
+* `copy-on-write.scm`   -- Read-only atomspaces, with r/w overlays.
 * `stream.scm`  -- Using a stream of time-varying Values.
 * `gperf.scm`   -- Some very crude performance measurements.